-- As a global public health recommendation, infants should be exclusively breastfed for the first six months of life to achieve optimal growth, development and health. - Require hospitals to establish representative Pharmacy and Therapeutics Committees with defined responsibilities for monitoring and promoting quality use of medicines.
+- As a global public health recommendation, infants should be exclusively breastfed for the first six months of life to achieve optimal growth, development and health. - Require hospitals to establish representative Pharmacy and Therapeutics Committees with defined responsibilities for monitoring and promoting quality use of medicines. - WHO's 2012 task sharing recommendations to allow: clinical officers to provide tubal ligation and vasectomy services; auxiliary midwives to offer implants and IUDs in the context of targeted supervision and monitoring and evaluation; Community health workers to provide injectables in the context of targeted supervision

-UNDERSTAND THE OPTIONS BEFORE MAKING RECOMMENDATIONS
+OPTIONS BEFORE MAKING RECOMMENDATIONS

-- When making specific recommendations, you should know what the current situation is - what is working & not working - as well as the evidence for other policy options & recommendations in addition to yours - This type of analysis can improve the recommendations you propose & give them credibility - It also allows you to effectively respond to counterarguments or competing recommendations
+When making specific recommendations, you should know what the current situation is - what is working and not working - as well as the evidence for other policy options and recommendations in addition to yours.

+This type of analysis can improve the recommendations you propose and give them credibility.

+It also allows you to effectively respond to counterarguments or competing recommendations.